 Click here to view our Competitive Pricing!

 Have a large group (>30) and need a big discount?
-Email me, Vi Dinh, MD, at Editor@Pocus101.com.
-We can set up a time to demo the learning management system, work with your budget, and make sure it’s the right fit for your program!
+Email us at Support@Pocus101.com and we can set up a time to demo the learning management system, work with your budget, and make sure it’s the right fit for your program!

 The mission of POCUS 101 has always been to empower users from any specialty, anywhere in the world to learn point of care ultrasound in the easiest way possible.